 Definition of Technical Writing

-Technical writing is written communication about technical or specialised topics, such as IT infrastructures.
-We write instructions that detail how to complete either a technical task or a process.
+Technical Writing is written communication about technical or specialised topics, such as IT infrastructures; instructions that detail how to complete either a technical task or a process.

 Technical Writers can be found working in high-tech manufacturing, engineering, biotech, energy, aerospace, finance, IT, and global supply chain.

 What Is the Job of a Technical Writer?

 The job of a technical writer will be similar across all industrial sectors.
 We often work alongside multidisciplinary teams functioning as the mediator between the technical staff and less technical reader.
 I work closely with these teams to develop a communications strategy.